Camiloramos99/AmandivaECommerce/README.md

 - Manage products in the shopping cart
 - Brand name animation
 - Subscribe to newsletter with animations
+- Branding Section with Carousel: Seasonal collection promotion with a carousel of images and an exclusive 2x1 offer on the customer's favorite product.

 ## Installation
 1. Clone this repository: